arYonefO/hunter/README.md

  - Sort out proper colour scheme
  - Consider caching the random_images returns...
  - Consider blurred graff texture as background
- - Need to change many of the instances of Entry.all into batch do.
-Don't need to have every Entry instantitated at the same time
  - Some sort of progress bar or indication of loading activity
  - Add unicorn-worker-killer